 Giddens Law Firm Wrongful Death Attorney is Here to Help In Your Family’s Time of Need with Death Claims.
 Become our Client and You Won’t Be Disappointed!

 Giddens Law Firm has built an exceptional reputation throughout the state of Mississippi for relentless pre-trial preparation, case investigation, and use of the latest attorney technologies resulting in many significant jury awards and verdicts.
 If you or a loved one is in need of legal attorney assistance, call Giddens Law Firm at (601) 355-2022.
 The initial consultation is free of charge, and if we agree to handle your Missippi wrongful death case, we will work on a contingency fee basis, which means we get paid for our services only if there is a monetary recovery of funds.

 In many cases around Mississippi, a lawsuit must be filed before an applicable expiration date, known as a statute of limitations.
-Please call right away to ensure that you do not waive your right to possible compensation.
+Please call right away to become a client to ensure that you do not waive your right to possible compensation.